podcast

 DZ-119: Final Character Choices & Great Endings

-Listen if if you want to understand how to better dramatise a character's internal journey In this episode, Stu and Chas focus solely on the final choices made by protagonists and how that reflects their character journey and successfully, or not, dramatises the internal.
+Listen if you want to understand how to better dramatise a character's internal journey In this episode, Stu and Chas focus solely on the final choices made by protagonists and how that reflects their character journey and successfully, or not, dramatises the internal.
 We compare and contrast different uses of narrative POV in respect to these final choices.
 And in particular whether and when the audience is made aware of the options available to the character, the act of making the choice, and the consequences of the choice.
-We breakdown examples from...
+We breakdown examples from DUNGEONS...

 2025-06-18